salieri11/concord-bft/README.md

 - hermes/main.py: The main script, which uses Python 3.
 Can be executed directly.
 - hermes/resources: Configuration files.
+- hermes/rpc: RPC calls.
 - hermes/suites: Test suite classes.
+- hermes/suites/skipped: Test cases to skip.
+A suite has its own file(s).
+- hermes/suites/supplementalResults: Expected results to use when they are missing from Ethereum's VM tests.
 - hermes/util: Other source code files.
 When a new category of files becomes apparent, move those files from util to a new directory.